google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 ## Queuing a no image reduction

-The results table for the shader family below shows that `variant_004` failed to render due to a crash:
+The results table for the shader family below shows that `variant_004` failed to render due to a crash during shader compilation:

 ![Table of image results](images/screenshot-results-table-crash.png)